 Foods to Avoid and Not to Avoid

 Always remember, the pregnancy diet is a strict no to papaya and pineapple.
 No to ghee, but have homemade butter.
 Buttermilk forms an awesome nutritious drink.
 No to pickles, yes to murabbas like that of gooseberry(amla) ka murabba.
 In addition to this, always lay emphasis on the quality of diet.
 Along with the beat pregnancy diet, you need to stay active and have a healthy pregnancy.
-For this you may read how-can-you-have-active-and-healthy-pregnancy/.
+For this you may read How can You Stay Healthy and Active during Pregnancy.

 Those of you are non-vegetarians, stick to chicken, avoid its liver.
 If you are a fish lover, make only low mercury fish as a part of your pregnancy diet.
 Also, you may eat these fish upto 2 times a week.
 High mercury fish include mackerel, bluefish, grouper(kalava in Malayali), sea bass(bhekti), tuna(ahi), shark and swordfish.
 Pregnant women are extremely sensitive to infections.
 Furthermore, the bacteria and viruses may threaten the well-being of the forthcoming baby.
 So please avoid any raw or undercooked or processed meat as these contain harmful bacteria.
 Don’t eat too much of red meats.